FAANG/dcc-metadata/docs/faang_experiment_metadata.md

 Each assay type will require metadata in addition to the core set of common attributes.
 The initial set proposed is based upon the [IHEC metadata standards](http://ihec-epigenomes.org/research/reference-epigenome-standards/)

-###Common
+### Common

 Required:

 These following elements must always be present in any experiment metadata

- * `sample`  (*BioSample ID*) the BioSamples ID for the specimen, purified cell, cultured cell or cell line the experiment was conducted on.
-Each experiment must reference one FAANG BioSample
+ * `sample`  (*BioSample ID*) the BioSamples ID for the specimen (specimen from organism, cell specimen, cell cultur etc.) the experiment was conducted on.
+Each experiment must reference at least one FAANG BioSample
- * `assay type` (*ontology term*) The class of experiment performed. e.g. RNA-Seq or expression array.
+ * `assay type` (*ontology term*) The class of experiment performed. e.g. RNA-seq of coding RNA.
 This should be one of the following terms:
     * ATAC-seq
     * ChIP-seq
     * DNase-Hypersensitivity seq